Archive product

 Large antique crystal chandelier from the mid-19th century with eighteen lights in Louis XVI style, from a villa by Lake Como.
 Impressive bronze structure with a rectangular cross-section and a central truss support made of ribbed Czech crystal.

-The tall construction of this period chandelier, entirely handcrafted for wax candle lighting, features eighteen curved double arms, twelve plus six, arranged in two rows; originally, serving as the main light source, the two-row arrangement ensured even light dispersion.
+The tall construction of this period chandelier, entirely handcrafted for wax candle lighting, features eighteen curved double arms, twelve plus six, arranged in two rows; originally, as the main light source, the two-row arrangement ensured even light dispersion.

 Each of the eighteen handcrafted arms is stamped and numbered, with the corresponding number engraved.
 A large faceted ball finishes the lower part of the chandelier.

-Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture dates from the late 18th to early 19th centuries.
+It originated during Napoleon’s reign, heavily inspired by Roman and Greek decorative motifs.

 Attributes / Details